Lulu-Lee/106-Summer-Class/README.md

 	Know more about R
 自己動手做分析（R語言）__ https://www.youtube.com/watch?v=3k0FPGNhTOY
 	Understand the function of “chunk” and the principle of R
+	Try to draw different plots/bars to complete HW2_Part1

 ### [Class_Practice1](https://lulu-lee.github.io/106-Summer-Class/Week_2/practice1)